Raju Kafley: Early life

 Born and brought up in Sikkim, Raju did his schooling from Tareythang Secondary School and secondary education from West Point Senior Secondary School.
 At college, he was involved in the theatre society through National Service Scheme.
 Initially, he worked as a Radio Jockey at Times FM 90.6 MHz.
-Soon after, he developed strive for cinema and moved to Mumbai, where he established a carrerr as a filmmaker and screenwriter.
+Soon after, he developed strive for cinema and moved to Mumbai, where he established a career as a filmmaker and screenwriter.